samuel-h-r-nunes/fictive/README.md

 `fictive` was inspired by [this article](https://goshakkk.name/why-i-mock-api-in-mobile-apps/).
 During development, especially when developing a mobile app, it's very useful to abstract external services away.
 The best way to do that is to mock your APIs and services.

 However, most available solutions rely on an available internet connection or on a local server that you run from the command line.
 For mobile app development this is not ideal.
-You will find yourself needing to show your prototype running directly from your phone, away from your development machine.
+You will often find yourself in need of showing your prototype running directly from a phone, away from your development machine.
 You need your mocked services to run on the client side.

 ## Usage

 ### Prerequisites

-First off, you should wrap your service/API calls in functions that will look (and act) the same regardless of whether the real or the mock API is called.
+First off, you should wrap your service/API calls in functions that will look (and act) the same regardless of whether the real API or the mocked one are called.

 ```js
 // src/services/example.js